Spreading Image

 Sustainability and limits

 Much of the work in this area may go unnoticed, a little like the mycelial networks we often dont see under our feet- but it is a very important terrain.
-In order to work sustainably within the Mycelial Network, you may require clear relational boundaries, robust reflective practice, and mutual support to avoid possible overextension.
-Without these supports, there is a risk of emotional fatigue or invisible labour which can continue to go unacknowledged.
-Everyone likes a bit of acknowledgement right?
+To work sustainably within the Mycelial Network, you may need clear relational boundaries and shared responsibility to avoid overextension.
+Without these, there is a risk of emotional fatigue or invisible labour that may go unnoticed.
+This terrain can be tough- everyone likes a bit of support and acknowledgement, right?

 In context to the wider ecology